The practical driving test for buses and lorries

 - Vehicle safety questions for buses and lorries with trailers

-During the test
+During the practical test

 Throughout the test you should drive in the way your instructor has taught you.
-If you make a mistake, don't worry about it, it might be a less serious driving fault and may not affect your result.
+If you make a mistake, don't worry about it, it might be a less serious fault and may not affect your result.

 The examiner will be looking for an overall safe standard of driving.
 You can make up to 15 driving faults and still pass the test (16 or more driving faults will mean a failure).
 However, if you commit one serious or dangerous fault you will fail the test.

 If at any time your examiner considers you to be a danger to other road users, your test will be stopped.